-If you default on a merchant cash advance, the lender has the right to take legal action against you.
+If you default on a merchant cash advance, the lender can take legal action against you.
 This could include filing a lawsuit or garnishing your wages.

 Additionally, the lender may sell the debt to a collections agency, which could impact your business credit profile.

-A merchant cash advance is not technically a loan, but it functions in a very similar way.
+Merchant cash funding is not technically a loan, but it functions in a very similar way.
 With a merchant cash advance, you borrow money from a company for a percentage of your future credit card sales.

-Yes, a merchant cash advance is legal.
+Yes, merchant funding is legal.
 This is a type of financing where a business can receive an immediate lump sum of cash in exchange for a percentage of their future credit card sales.